2024 Nepal Premier League

-The 2024 Nepal Premier League, also known as Siddhartha Bank NPL 2024 for sponsorship reasons, was the inaugural season of the Nepal Premier League, a men's Twenty20 cricket league in Nepal.
+The 2024 Nepal Premier League, also known as Siddhartha Bank NPL 2024 for sponsorship reasons, was the inaugural season of the Nepal Premier League, a franchise Twenty20 cricket league in Nepal.

 The tournament featured eight teams competing in 32 matches from 30 November to 21 December 2024 (15 Mangsir to 6 Poush 2081 BS).

+The final was held in Kirtipur on 21 December and saw Janakpur Bolts defeating Sudurpaschim Royals by 5 wickets to win the first title.
+Lahiru Milantha of Janakpur Bolts was awarded the man of the match award for his innings of 87 runs from 49 balls.
+Saif Zaib of the Sudurpaschim Royals was named player of the tournament.

 Auctions and personnel signings

 The auctions for team ownership was held on September 5, 2024.
 Pokhara was the most expensive team, costing over NPR 3,57,00,000.
 For the inaugural NPL season, each team had a salary cap of for domestic auction.
 Eight Marquee players were listed form draw on 14 September 2024.
 Sandeep Lamichhane, Kushal Malla, Aasif Sheikh, Sompal Kami, Karan KC, Rohit Paudel, Kushal Bhurtel and Dipendra Singh Airee were classified as Marquee players.